R. Kevin Clinton: Career

 Clinton has worked in the insurance business, serving as president and CEO of two companies, Americans Physicians Capital Inc. and MEEMIC.
-Clinton appointed to the position of Michigan Commissioner of Insurance by Governor Rick Snyder on April 16, 2011 and served in this position until 2013.
+Clinton was appointed to the position of Michigan Commissioner of Insurance by Governor Rick Snyder on April 16, 2011 and served in this position until 2013.
 On November 1, 2013, Clinton was again appointed by Governor Snyder, this time to the position of Treasurer of Michigan on November 1, 2013, and served in this position until his resignation in 2015.
 Clinton resigned to once again pursue business in the private sector.
 In 2017, Clinton was named director of the Michigan Catastrophic Claims Association.